Charlie Martin

 The Alpine A110 GT.
 It’s become something of a cliché among motoring hacks, but I do think it’s about as close to perfect as anything I’ve driven.

 I don’t mind its lack of a manual gearbox, either.
-The auto is plenty snappy and meant that it was the only car I’ve driven that didn’t frustrate me driving the length of London’s perma-gridlocked North Circular road.
+The auto is plenty snappy and meant that it was one of very few cars I’ve driven that didn’t frustrate me driving the length of London’s perma-gridlocked North Circular road.

 My only real complaints about it are those inherent to mid-engined sports cars, in that I can’t take all my family out in it, and that I can’t afford one.